gjermundgaraba/bjaanes.github.io/_posts/2015-09-06-performing-a-rest-call-from-protractor-e2e-tests.md

   - Testing
   - Web
 ---
-I am currently trying to get some good end-to-end (e2e with protractor,  which is a great tool!) tests running for my Angular app ‘Extreme Results’ (wrote a bit about the app <a href="http://gjermundbjaanes.com/learning-web-dev-series-part-5-extreme-results/" target="_blank">here</a>).
+I am currently trying to get some good end-to-end (e2e with protractor,  which is a great tool!) tests running for my Angular app ‘Extreme Results’.

 I very quickly found a big problem.
 How do I clean up my database between tests and test-runs?

 <!--more-->
 The way I see it, there are two ways to solve this problem:

-  1. Let the e2e tests actually clean up the way a user would.
+**1: Let the e2e tests actually clean up the way a user would.**

 In other words, clicking around and deleting thing “manually” with tests.
 Every test needs to manually clean up after themselves.
 This actually works pretty well.
 It makes for a well tested application, but errors propagate quickly through every test.

-  2. Calling the backend directly through REST between each test (or possibly between test “files”).
+**2: Calling the backend directly through REST between each test (or possibly between test “files”).**

 This way, you can rely on tests being clean when you start with a new one.
 Feels a bit safer and cleaner (and less error-prone).

+&nbsp;

 In my case, I was in no shape to even allow the user to delete stuff manually (not yet implemented in the app), so it made more sense to delete stuff through a REST call (also less work).